Frequently asked questions about membership, horse registration and lots more.

 ESNZ has a no refund policy found here.

-You will receive a renewal notice in the post around 6 weeks before your registration/membership is about to expire.
+You will receive a renewal notice 30 days before your registration/membership is about to expire.

 $5 per show

 Yes however this will expire at the same time as the original registration and you will have to pay the full annual start fee, regardless of when you add this.